 iSumsoft PDF Password Refixer was developed with four powerful and intelligent password recovery types.
 It is one of the most powerful and easy-to-use PDF password recovery tools, which can recover forgotten PDF passwords in the shortest possible time without losing any data.

-Step 1: Install PDF Password Refixer on your computer.
-After installation, launch it.
+Step 1: Download and install iSumsoft PDF Password Refixer on your computer.
+After installation, launch the software.Download

-Step 5: When the password is recovered and displayed, click Copy followed by Open.
+Step 5: When the password is recovered successfully and displayed on the screen, click Copy followed by Open.

-Step 6: Your Adobe product (Adobe Acrobat or Adobe Reader depending on which program you use as the default program to open PDF file) will start.
+Step 6: Your PDF reader (Microsoft Edge, Adobe Acrobat or Adobe Reader, depending on which program you use as the default program to open PDF file) will start.
 Paste the password into the box, and then click OK.
-You will successfully open the password protected PDF file for reading.
+You will successfully open the password protected PDF file.

 After opening the password protected PDF file, you may want to remove the password protection so that you can open the PDF without a password next time.
 Removing the password also prevents you from forgetting the password again.

 Step 1: Open the password protected PDF file with Adobe Acrobat Pro, then click File > Properties.

 Step 2: The Document Properties window opens.
 Select the Security tab, and then select No Security from the drop-down menu next to Security Method.